Brexit talks doubt, rising COVID cases dent pound's early gains

-LONDON (Reuters) - Concerns among some investors that the latest Brexit talks were proving less promising than hoped and fears of new COVID-19 restrictions erased some of sterling’s early gains on Wednesday.
+LONDON (Reuters) - Concerns that the latest Brexit talks were proving less promising than hoped and fears of new COVID-19 restrictions erased some of sterling’s early gains on Wednesday.

-Ireland’s Foreign Minister Simon Coveney warned that fishing rights remained a big obstacle that the British government should not underestimate.
+Against the single currency, the pound touched its lowest level since Sept.
+25 at 91.61 pence, and was last trading down 0.2% on the day at 91.30 pence.

+Britain’s chief Brexit negotiator David Frost and minister Michael Gove reiterated that Britain wanted a trade agreement with the European Union, but Gove said the government is stepping up preparations for a no-deal scenario.

-Meanwhile in parliament, Prime Minister Boris Johnson said that Britain would take back “full control” from the European Union on Jan.
+Prime Minister Boris Johnson meanwhile told parliament Britain would take back “full control” from the European Union on Jan.
 1 when a transition period ends.

 “The market is quite nervous about the news coming out of Brexit negotiations,” said Jane Foley, head of FX strategy at Rabobank, adding that fishing rights were the sticking point.